kshutkin/rollup-extras/plugin-angularjs-template-cache/README.md

-    angularModule?: string, // 'templates' by default, angular module name standalone?: boolean, // true by default, true if we plugin needs to create module and false to just retrieve it module?: string, // 'templates' by default, javascript module name, import not automatically injected into bundle autoImport?: boolean, // false by default, automatically import generated module (useful for standalone module referenced by name) verbose?: boolean | 'list-filenames', // false by default useImports?: boolean // false by default, instead of reading files from filesystem generate imports to get them through rollup pipeline. this probably requires additional plugins like `rollup-plugin-html`
+    angularModule?: string, // 'templates' by default, angular module name standalone?: boolean, // true by default, true if we plugin needs to create module and false to just retrieve it module?: string, // 'templates' by default, javascript module name, import not automatically injected into bundle importAngular?: boolean, // default true, wheather to import angular or use global autoImport?: boolean, // false by default, automatically import generated module (useful for standalone module referenced by name) verbose?: boolean | 'list-filenames', // false by default useImports?: boolean // false by default, instead of reading files from filesystem generate imports to get them through rollup pipeline. this probably requires additional plugins like `rollup-plugin-html`